Lutheranism: Good works

+Lutherans believe that Augsburg Confession's "Article XX: Of Good Works" are the fruit of faith, always and in every instance.
+Good works have their origin in God, not in the fallen human heart or in human striving; their absence would demonstrate that faith, too, is absent.
+Lutherans do not believe that good works are a factor in obtaining salvation; they believe that we are saved by the grace of God—based on the merit of Christ in his suffering and death—and faith in the Triune God.
+Good works are the natural result of faith, not the cause of salvation.
+Lutheran theology holds that Christians freely and willingly serve God and their neighbors.

+The Lutheran Churches teach that God rewards good works done by Christians, with "each one receiving his/her own reward according to his/her labour"; the Apology of the Augsburg Confession teaches: "We also affirm what we have often said, that although justification and eternal life go along with faith, nevertheless, good works merit other bodily and spiritual rewards and degrees of reward.
+According to 1 Corinthians 3:8, ‘Each will receive his wages according to his labor.’"

 Trinity

-Lutherans are Trinitarian.
-Lutherans reject the idea that the Father and God the Son are merely faces of the same person, stating that both the Old Testament and the New Testament show them to be two distinct persons.
+Lutherans believe in the Trinity, rejecting the idea that the Father and God the Son are merely faces of the same person, stating that both the Old Testament and the New Testament show them to be two distinct persons.
 Lutherans believe the Holy Spirit proceeds from both the Father and the Son.
 In the words of the Athanasian Creed: "We worship one God in Trinity, and Trinity in Unity; Neither confounding the Persons, nor dividing the Substance.
 For there is one Person of the Father, another of the Son, and another of the Holy Ghost.
 But the Godhead of the Father, of the Son, and of the Holy Ghost is all one: the glory equal, the majesty coeternal."

 Two natures of Christ

 Lutherans believe Jesus is the Christ, the savior promised in the Old Testament.
 They believe he is both by nature God and by nature man in one person, as they confess in Luther's Small Catechism that he is "true God begotten of the Father from eternity and also true man born of the Virgin Mary".